 The transferability of credits you earn at Everest College is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the degree, diploma or certificate you earn in the program in which you are enrolling is also at the complete discretion of the institution to which you may seek to transfer.
+The school does not guarantee the transferability of its credits to any other institution unless there is a written agreement with another institution.
 If the credits or degree, diploma or certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your course work at the institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Everest College to determine if your credits or degree, diploma or certificate will transfer.

-TRANSFER TO OTHER EVEREST LOCATIONS
+TRANSFERS TO OTHER EVEREST LOCATIONS